Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 *NOTE: Certain recommendations in this paper may result in increased data, network, or compute resource usage in Azure, and may increase a customer’s Azure license or subscription costs.*
 *The solution in this document is intended as a reference architecture pilot and should not be used as-is for production purposes.
 Achieving PCI compliance requires that customers consult with their Qualified Security Assessor.*

-*This solution was developed cooperativly by Microsoft and Avyan consulting.*
+*This solution was developed cooperatively by Microsoft and Avyan consulting.*

-# ACKNOWLEDGEMENTS
+# ACKNOWLEDGMENTS

 ### Authors of the document